 I grew up on a small farm surrounded by forests.
 And even now, I am proud of being a country boy.
 Even though I have a sister and brother, for most of my childhood, I was alone.
 To fight the boredom, I read books.
 Even my literature teacher knew that I had read most of the required reading and asked me to write essays about my readings at this moment.

 I love books.
-At university times, I bought most of my physical book library of classics.
+At university, I bought most of my physical book library of classics.
 Now it feels like a bargain.
 At that time, I celebrated every occasion by saving several EEKs to afford more books.

 Somewhere between my bachelor’s studies and high school, I was a musician.
 I played in multiple bands and orchestras until I decided not to become a professional.
 And only now, thanks to my children, have I returned to play and practice—just a little.

-I am cycling, cross-country skiing, swimming, and hiking lover.
+I am a cycling, cross-country skiing, swimming, and hiking lover.

 Tsoon means zone in Estonian.
 I bought this domain in early OOs.
 At that time, I didn’t know the meaning of being in the zone.
 This space has been my digital playground, where I have been tinkering with different web technologies and projects.